BRIGHTON: what happened, and what’s happening NEXT.

 I took the train to Brighton for the final night of the Brighton Scratch Night on October 25th knowing that Mission Creep had won the audience vote for the event's first evening of new plays on the 23rd.
 Lots of people I’d met never or once had tagged me in some nice tweets and said nice things.
 So going in, I was reasonably confident that we’d all have a good time.

-By the end of the night, the Mission Creep cast, Blue Devil Productions, and I were standing with multiple prosecco bottle-trophies in a room flooded with praise and questions about what we were going to do next.
+By the end of the night, the Mission Creep team and I were standing with multiple prosecco bottle-trophies in a room flooded with praise and questions about what we were going to do next.

 Christine Kempell—the latest and quite possibly maddest incarnation of Mary—won audience vote for Best Performance.